Back to All Breeds

 Frequently Asked Questions

-Q: How well do Pomeranians adapt to the Indian climate (heat, humidity, monsoon)?
+Q: How do Pomeranians cope with the Indian heat?

-Q: Are Pomeranians suitable for first-time dog owners in India?
+Q: Are Pomeranians good for first-time dog owners in India?

 Join the Pack